qatrackplus/qatrackplus/docs/install/linux.rst

 .. danger::

-    If you already have other sites running using the 000-default.conf file you will want to edit it to include the directives relevant to QATrack+ rather than deleting it.
+    If you already have other sites running using the default config file you will want to edit it to include the directives relevant to QATrack+ rather than deleting it.
 Seek help if you're unsure!